 As a g/f shopper you will quickly learn to dread the words "New and Improved" on your favourite products.
 This means they've changed the recipe, and often means they've bulked the product out with wheat, which is cheap and nutritious to those it doesn't poison.

 Not shopping at SupermarketsMany people choose to avoid supermarkets because of their corporate, ubiquitise-the-world nature, or simply because of the length of the queues.
 If you wish to do this you can shop instead at:

 - Farmers' markets which are very good for g/f sausages and general organic stuff.
 Useful to be able to talk to the people producing the food.

 - Holland & Barrett which sells lots of flour, biscuits and lesser-known bread varieties.
 For some things it's very cost effective but others are much more expensive here than elsewhere.
 Useful shop nevertheless.
 GNC is a similar chain.
 In fact I think it's owned by H & B. Also very good if you're avoiding dairy, as they do a good range of vegan products including Provamel soya desserts and Tofutti soya "cheese" spread.

 - Julian Graves: sells nuts, dried fruit etc. Has some very useful things — ground almonds etc and plenty of special offers.
 There's now a branch in the Westgate centre.

-- And of course the internet, especially useful for favourite brands like Procelli you can usually only buy in Tesco's.
+- And of course the internet, especially useful for favourite brands which suddenly disappear from their usual stockist.
 The internet can often be a bit cheaper, but you'll need to order in bulk as far as possible to negate the delivery charges.
 (See Websites section.)